-Policygenius offers disability insurance, life insurance, renters insurance, and homeowners insurance – and will lead you through the process with ease.
+Like we mentioned, Policygenius can also help you with finding a number of insurances, including disability insurance, term and whole life insurance, and renters insurance.
 With an engaging and attractive interface and the no-pressure approach of an independent broker, Policygenius makes insurance as painless as possible and notably easier.

 The best personal finance products are ones that suit your needs

-It’s easy to get overwhelmed by the sheer volume of credit cards, bank accounts, and investment services out there (and the often-conflicting advice that goes with them).
-These products are a great start for anyone looking to get ahead on their finances.
+It’s easy to get overwhelmed by the sheer volume of credit cards, personal finance apps, bank accounts, and investment services out there (and the often-conflicting advice that goes with them).

 Our favorite personal finance products are a great start for anyone looking to get ahead on their finances with some of the top options.